Goodness of Causal Fit: Introduction

 \section{Introduction}

 Frequently, when students first encounter Bayesian Networks (bnets) and Causal Inference (CI) (Refs.\cite{pearl-2013book}, \cite{bayesuvius}), they experience serious doubts about the usefulness of this theory, because they believe finding the underlying model (i.e., DAG) for most realistic physical situations is too difficult or impossible.
-I think that part of the problem is that these students are assuming, perhaps unconsciously, that there exists a unique DAG that fits Nature perfectly, and a mind-boggling number of possibilities to sift through to find that DAG.
+I believe that part of the problem is that these students are assuming, perhaps unconsciously, that there exists a unique DAG that fits Nature perfectly, and a mind-boggling number of possibilities to sift through to find that DAG.
 Rather than looking for a unique DAG, I think a better strategy is to write down a set $\calg$ of likely DAGs, and to calculate for each DAG in $\calg$, a measure called Goodness of Causal Fit (GCF).
-Then use the DAGs with the highest GCF scores.
+Then use a DAG with a high GCF score.

 The goal of this paper is to propose a GCF measure.
 Such a measure is of course not unique, and someone may propose in the future a measure that is better than ours.